Hybrid Search

 Hybrid Search eliminates this trade-off.
 It finds assets that match both the literal terms and the underlying meaning of your query.

-1. Lexical Search System: This is our Full-Text Search (FTS).
-It uses an inverted index and a scoring algorithm like BM25 to find documents based on keyword overlap.
-The score reflects how well the document’s text matches the query terms.
+• Lexical Search System (Full-Text Search): This system uses a traditional inverted index and a scoring algorithm called BM25 to find documents based on keyword overlap.
+The BM25 score reflects how well the document’s text matches the query terms, taking into account factors like term frequency.

-2. Vector Search System: This is our Semantic Search.
-It first converts the query into a vector embedding.
-Then, it uses a vector index and an algorithm like k-Nearest Neighbor (k-NN) to find the most similar document vectors based on cosine similarity or another distance metric.
+• Vector Search System (Semantic Search): This system first converts your query into a numerical representation called a vector embedding.
+It then uses a vector index and a k-Nearest Neighbor (k-NN) algorithm to find the most similar document vectors based on cosine similarity or another distance metric.

 A major challenge is that the scores from these two systems are not compatible.
 A BM25 score might be 35.4, while a cosine similarity score is 0.91.
-These numbers live on completely different scales and can’t be meaningfully added or directly compared.
-Simply normalizing them can be unreliable.
+They live on different scales and can’t be meaningfully added or directly compared.

 The core idea is simple: an asset is considered more relevant if both search engines rank it highly.